Tasmanian devil: Devil facial tumour disease

 First seen in 1996 in Mount William in northeastern Tasmania, devil facial tumour disease (DFTD) has ravaged Tasmania's wild devils, and estimates of the impact range from 20% to as much as an 80% decline in the devil population, with over 65% of the state affected.
 The state's west coast area and far north-west are the only places where devils are tumour free.
 Individual devils die within months of infection.
 The disease is an example of transmissible cancer, which means that it is contagious and passed from one animal to another.
 This tumour is able to pass between hosts without inducing a response from the host's immune system.
 Dominant devils who engage in more biting behaviour are more exposed to the disease.

 Wild Tasmanian devil populations are being monitored to track the spread of the disease and to identify changes in disease prevalence.
 Field monitoring involves trapping devils within a defined area to check for the presence of the disease and determine the number of affected animals.
 The same area is visited repeatedly to characterise the spread of the disease over time.
 So far, it has been established that the short-term effects of the disease in an area can be severe.
 Long-term monitoring at replicated sites will be essential to assess whether these effects remain, or whether populations can recover.
 Field workers are also testing the effectiveness of disease suppression by trapping and removing diseased devils.
 It is hoped that the removal of diseased devils from wild populations should decrease disease prevalence and allow more devils to survive beyond their juvenile years and breed.
-In March 2017, scientists at the University of Tasmania presented an apparent first report of having successfully treated Tasmanian devils with the disease, by injecting live cancer cells into the infected devils to stimulate their immune system to recognise and fight the disease.
+In March 2017, scientists at the University of Tasmania presented an apparent first report of having successfully treated Tasmanian devils with the disease.
+Live cancer cells that were treated with IFN-γ to restore MHC-I expression, were injected into the infected devils to stimulate their immune system to recognise and fight the disease.
+In 2020 it was reported that one of the last DFTD-free wild population of Tasmanian devils was suffering from inbreeding depression and has undergone a significant decline in reproductive success in recent years.